alukosdev/ccsp/reference/glossary.md

 ## W

 ==- Wassenaar Arrangement
 The **Wassenaar** Arrangement, formally established in July 1996, is a voluntary export control regime whose 42 members exchange information on transfers of conventional weapons and dual-use goods and technologies.
 This includes import restrictions and data sharing.
+==- Web Application Firewall (WAF)
+A WAF is a type of firewall that filters HTTP traffic and can help prevent DoS attacks.

+A WAF operates at layer 7 of the OSI model.
 ==- Write Once, Read Many (WORM)

 A type of long-term storage, meaning it is written to initially and only used for read purposes thereafter.
-==- WRT
+==- Work Recovery Time (WRT)
 The time necessary to very restoration of systems once they have been returned to operation.
 ==-

 ## X

+==- XML Gateway
+XML gateways transform how services and sensitive data are exposed as APIs to developers, mobile users, and the cloud.
+They can be either hardware or software based and they can implement security controls such as DLP, antivirus, and antimalware.
+XML gateways can also act as a reverse proxy and perform content inspection on many traffic protocols, including SFTP.
+==-

 ## Y